boundary-conditions/launch_ruby_basics/user_input.md

 # 5 Write a program that prints 'Launch School is the best!' repeatedly until a certain number of lines have been printed.
 The program should obtain the number of lines from the user, and should insist that at least 3 lines are printed.

 # For now, just use #to_i to convert the input value to an Integer, and check that result instead of trying to insist on a valid number; validation of numeric input is a topic with a fair number of edge conditions that are beyond the scope of this exercise.

+lsprint.rb

+# 6 Write a program that displays a welcome message, but only after the user enters the correct password, where the password is a string that is defined as a constant in your program.
+Keep asking for the password until the user enters the correct password.

+password.rb